lydiaYchen/PerfEvaluation-IN4215/README.md

 - Homework 2: due in week 7

 ### Group projects
-- 7 predefined project topics: evaluting the systems of
+- 7 predefined project topics: evaluating the systems of
 - Group size: 2-3 students
-- Schedule: interim meeting (week 6), report due (week 9), and presntation/interview (week 9)
+- Schedule: interim meeting (week 6), report due (week 9), and presentation/interview (week 9)

 At the end of each project phase we will conduct a short interview (20 minutes per group) about the group project and its connection to the course content.
 Based on the project report and the interview, each member of the group receives a grade.